ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/example_data.md

 documentation and this page describes the structure and contents of the example data folder.

-It might be useful to install the `vr_example` directory to a location of your choice when reading these notes, using the command shown below, but the contents of the key files are also linked on this page.
+It might be useful to install the `ve_example` directory to a location of your choice when reading these notes, using the command shown below, but the contents of the key files are also linked on this page.